-In January 2021, the Group has entered into an agreement in relation to the WTE plant project located in Changning City, Hunan Province with Urban Management and Law Enforcement Bureau of Changning City.
-The total daily MSW processing capacity of this WTE plant shall be 1,000 tonnes.
-Changning WTE Plant shall be constructed in two phases, of which the processing capacity of phase 1 shall be 600 tonnes and phase 2 shall be 400 tonnes.
+In February 2021, the Group entered into an agreement in relation to the WTE project located in Changning City, Hunan Province with Urban Management and Law Enforcement Bureau of Changning City.
+The total daily MSW processing capacity of this project shall be 1,000 tonnes.
+Changning WTE project shall be constructed in two phases, of which the processing capacity of phase 1 shall be 600 tonnes and phase 2 shall be 400 tonnes.
 This project is currently under planning.
 Please refer to the announcement of the Company dated 25 February 2021 for further details.